chiefbiiko/bwt/README.md

 `ownSecretKey` is the secret key of the keypair of the party that is going to parse and verify tokens. `peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.

-`createParse` mutates, zeroes the secret key buffer after computing the shared secret with the indicated peer in order to protect against attacks targeting strayman memory.
+`createParse` zeros the secret key buffer after deriving the shared key for the indicated peers.
 Just be aware that `createParse` clears `ownSecretKey`.

 #### `stringify(header: Header, body: Body): string`